General consent templates

 For IRB Members

-The existing reviewer checklist is being updated to contain the new required elements.
-A separate Broad Consent checklist will be used for banking studies.
+The existing reviewer checklist will be updated to contain the new required elements, and a separate Broad Consent checklist will be used for banking studies (effective January 2019).